_______________

 Taxonomic notes:

-Named for the municipality, Poindimie, in New Caledonia from which it
+the municipality Poindimie in New Caledonia from which it

-was originally described.
-It was first recorded in Hawaii from Mala
+was originally described and was first recorded in Hawaii from Mala

 Wharf, Maui by CP on Oct.
 15, 1995.